-If a commander is temporarily reduced in rank due to budget constraints, their time in grade will be based on the original appointment date to the reduced rank.
-If he or she is later "repromoted," the time in grade will then be determined by their original promotion date to the higher rank.
+If a commander is temporarily reduced in rank due to budget constraints, his/her time in grade will be based on the original appointment date to the reduced rank.
+If he or she is later "repromoted," the time in grade will then be determined by his/her original promotion date to the higher rank.